 Parents are experts when it comes to their kids.
 It’s important for them to know they play a vital role in the developmental screening process, from voicing concerns about potential delays to supporting learning at home.

-Learn what three things parents should know about screening before it starts—and get supporting tips, and resources to help you better communicate these important points.
+Before completing the screening, learn the three things parents should know about screening —and get supporting tips, and resources to help you better communicate these important points.

 Parents must give permission annually for their child to be screened, observed and assessed.

 Screening children receiving School Readiness (SR) services with the Ages and Stages Questionnaire (ASQ) is a contractual requirement of all SR Providers.
 Providers will be notified 30 days before screenings are due.
-Orientation for SR Providers and Staff on the ASQ is UPDATED and available here.
+Orientation for SR Providers and Staff on the ASQ will be available soon.

 Assessment is a more in-depth look at a child’s development.
 Assessments help teachers monitor children’s progress in the Florida Early Learning and Developmental Standards and inform their classroom practice so children get the best possible opportunity to be ready for Kindergarten.